The transmission spectrum of the potentially rocky planet L 98-59 c: Introduction

 We were awarded 28 orbits on the Wide Field Camera 3 (WFC3) instrument on HST to observe 5 transits of L~98-59~b, and one transit each of planet c and d.
 No evidence of atmospheric features were seen in the spectrum of L~98-59~b \citep{damiano22}.
-In this letter we report on the HST observations of L~98-59~c and the analysis of this spectrum, we model the spectrum using two different approaches, and we assess whether contamination from the star could be a source of the tentative detection of an atmospheric signal detection.
-While no strong conclusions are possible with the existing data, this planet should be highly prioritized for further investigation.
+In this paper we report on the HST observations of L~98-59~c.
+We modeled the spectrum using two different approaches with a goal of identifying whether or not we could definitively detect and place constraints on an atmospheric signal.
+We also explored the stellar activity of the star, and compared the observations of L~98-59~c with observations of L~98-59-b that were obtained 12.5 hours apart to look for the presence of stellar contamination that might impact both observations.
+The properties of L~98-59 and the two inner planets (b and c) are summarized in Table~\ref{tab:l98_lit}.